PiggahBro/PiggahBroJS/README.md

 <h3>Getting the script</h3>
-<p>Inside the "head" element of your HTML file, add a "script" element with the src being https://googledrive.com/host/0B80_EGgfPXKpWlhUX1JUZkprclU</p>
+<p>Inside the "head" element of your HTML file, add a "script" element with the src being https://googledrive.com/host/0B80_EGgfPXKpWlhUX1JUZkprclU<br>
+Not working in the head?
+Put it in the bottom of your "body" element.</p>
 <h3>Current Features</h3>
 <ul>
 <li>Create Elements Easily!</li>